riverxdata/bioinfor-sw-CircNetVis/README.md

 Steps to run CircNetVis in a local computer:

-- Install the following R packages: shinythemes, shiny, shinysky, shinyjs, visNetwork, doParallel, DT, rjson, RSQLite, dbplyr, DBI, dplyr, data.table
+- Install the following R packages: shinythemes, shiny, shinyjs, visNetwork, doParallel, DT, rjson, RSQLite, dbplyr, DBI, dplyr, data.table

 - Download or clone CircNetVis from its GitHub: https://github.com/nghiavtr/CircNetVis

-- Download CircNetVis_resources.tar.gz from the zenodo repository: https://doi.org/10.5281/zenodo.8170641
+- Download CircNetVis_resources.tar.gz and CircNetVis_mm9_resources.tar.gz from the zenodo repository: https://doi.org/10.5281/zenodo.10394426

 - Uncompressed CircNetVis_resources.tar.gz and copy all files to the CircNetVis folder

+- Uncompressed CircNetVis_mm9_resources.tar.gz and copy all files to the CircNetVis_mm9 folder

 Now the CircNetVis is ready to use locally in your computer.